elastic/elastic-agent/.github/PULL_REQUEST_TEMPLATE.md

 ## Breaking Change Mitigations

 <!--
-If this PR introduces a breaking change for end users, describe what changes they could make on their end to nullify or minimize the impacts of this change.
-Consider impacts in related systems, not just directly when using Elastic Agent.
+Will the changes introduced by this PR cause disruption to users in any way?
+If so, please describe what changes users could make on their end to nullify or minimize this disruption.
+Consider impacts in related systems, not just directly when using Beats.
 -->

 ## How to test this PR locally